Warhammer 40,000: Dark Heresy

 Warhammer 40,000: Dark Heresy is an upcoming role-playing video game developed and published by Owlcat Games.
-Based on the tabletop RPG of the same name, it is set to be released for Windows, PlayStation 5 and Xbox Series X and Series S.
+Based on the tabletop RPG of the same name, it is set to be released for PlayStation 5, Windows and Xbox Series X/S.

 Gameplay

 Dark Heresy is a role-playing video game played from an isometric perspective.
 In the game, the player assumes control of an Imperial inquisitor and their party of companion characters, who are dispatched to an area of the galaxy known as the Calixis Sector to investigate a series of disappearances and uncover the mysteries behind the "Tyrant Star" which holds the power to planetwide destruction.
 As with Rogue Trader, Owlcat's previous game, the game features turn-based combat, and introduces a morale system.
-High morale grant the party or the opposing characteres combat buffs, while low morale will cause some of them to panic or surrender.
+High morale grant the party or the opposing characters combat buffs, while low morale will cause some of them to panic or surrender.
 In addition, it also features a number of gameplay improvements, such as a reworked cover system and line of sight, and the introduction of new character abilities.
 Individual body parts of an enemy can be targeted, maiming them and hurting their combat capabilities.
 Some enemies also have a "concentration" ability, enabling them to deal devastating damage to the player's crew, though their attacks can be disrupted through damaging them or lowering their morale.

 Outside of combat, Dark Heresy is also a detective game where the Inquisitor must inspect and analyze evidence, identify suspects involved in a crime, and connect threads of events to uncover the underlying conspiracy.
 Companions can also give additional insights to each investigation.
 A journal keeps track of the player's progress in each investigation.
 The game does not halt the player's progress if they declare an innocent NPC as a heretic, though each choice has consequences, and characters in the world will react to the Inquisitor's decisions.